This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 What Kinds of Lawsuits Might I Need to File in Nevada for Cerebral Palsy?

-If the idea of filing a lawsuit for your child diagnosed with cerebral palsy had not occurred to you yet, it can help to understand the options and how these lawsuits can benefit your family and your disabled child.
+The idea of filing a lawsuit for your child diagnosed with cerebral palsy might not occur to you as you cope with the diagnosis.
+But, it could help to understand the options and how these lawsuits can benefit your family and your disabled child.

-The reason you may want to file this kind of lawsuit is if you believe your child’s condition wouldn’t have been diagnosed if it weren’t for a medical mistake or poor medical care.
-Malpractice occurs when a medical professional fails to provide an adequate standard of care and it results in serious harm to the patient.
+You may want to file this kind of lawsuit if you believe your child’s condition wouldn’t have been diagnosed if it weren’t for a medical mistake or poor medical care.
+Malpractice occurs when a medical professional fails to provide an adequate standard of care, resulting in serious harm to the patient.

 A medical malpractice case can allow you to get justice for your child but also significant damages that will help with medical expenses.